Lily

 Hank & Stella

-N.E.A.S. was contacted by a local family in December 2022 about a bonded pair of Nigerian dwarf goats that needed a forever home.
-Their family was going through personal issues and could no longer provide care for Hank and Stella.
-This family provided a wonderful home for them for 3 years, they were bottle-fed as babies, well-loved by their grandchildren and lived a happy life in their backyard with their chickens.
+In December 2022, we were contacted by a local family about a bonded pair of Nigerian dwarf goats that needed a forever home.
+Due to significant changes in circumstances, their family could no longer provide care for them.
+This family provided Hank and Stella a wonderful home for 3 years.
+They were well-loved by the entire family, bottle-fed as babies, and enjoyed an idyllic life with the family’s chickens.
 We are so grateful we could provide a safe and forever home to these cuties!

 Marlene & Karen